larsxschneider/larsxschneider.github.io/_posts/2013-08-25-ten-commandments.md

 6. Avoid redundant/repetitive code.
 Use descriptive variable names.
 7. Obey spelling in variable names and comments.
 8. Obey whitespaces and newlines.
-9. Delete code instead of uncommenting.
+9. Delete code instead of commenting.
 10. Cleanup dirty code as you spot it.